LoRA for Vision-Language Models: A Comprehensive Guide

 # Adapt to task

-= list(range(num_examples)) # Mock examples
+support_examples = list(range(num_examples)) # Mock examples

-support_examples = few_shot_learner.adapt_to_task(task_name, support_examples)
+progress = few_shot_learner.adapt_to_task(task_name, support_examples)

 # Show adaptation progress